-Unless we are public speakers or singers, we can easily take our voices for granted.
+Unless we’re public speakers or singers, we can easily take our voices for granted.
 The only time we might notice we have vocal chords is if we have a problem with them, such as a cold or laryngitis, when the voice box can only manage a scratchy or hoarse whisper.
-Just think how hard it is to try answering the phone with no voice, whilst suffering with a bad cold?
+Just think how hard it is to try answering the phone with no voice, whilst suffering from a bad cold?

 Even though our voices are natural to us, many of us fear speaking out, especially in public.
 This fear can extend to an interview or an important presentation – and might even be present when taking up a hobby, dating for the first time in a while, or when making new friends.

 But speaking out can be so therapeutic.
 Sometimes, when people are afraid to speak out, they can feel as if they are trapped behind a wall of anxiety.
 If only they could remove that barrier in their mind, overcome nerves and speak confidently with others, then the world could become their oyster.